This example shows how to train a neural network to detect cancer using mass spectrometry data on protein profiles.

 testClasses = 2x32 logical array Columns 1 through 19 1 1 1 1 1 1 1 1 1 1 1 1 1 0 0 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 1 0 0 1 1 Columns 20 through 32 1 1 0 0 0 0 0 0 0 0 0 1 0 0 0 1 1 1 1 1 1 1 1 1 0 1

 The confusion matrix shows the percentages of correct and incorrect classifications.
-Correct classifications are the green squares on the matrices diagonal.
-Incorrect classifications form the red squares.
+Correct classifications are the green squares on the matrix diagonal.
+The red squares represent incorrect classifications.

-If the network has learned to classify properly, the percentages in the red squares should be very small, indicating few misclassifications.
+If the network is accurate, then the percentages in the red squares are small, indicating few misclassifications.

-If this is not the case then further training, or training a network with more hidden neurons, would be advisable.
+If the network is not accurate, then you can try training for a longer time, or training a network with more hidden neurons.

 Here are the overall percentages of correct and incorrect classification.

-Class 1 indicate cancer patiencts, class 2 normal patients.
+Class 1 indicates cancer patients and class 2 indicates normal patients.

-This example illustrated how neural networks can be used as classifiers for cancer detection.
-One can also experiment using techniques like principal component analysis to reduce the dimensionality of the data to be used for building neural networks to improve classifier performance.
+This example demonstrates how neural networks can be used as classifiers for cancer detection.
+To improve classifier performance, you can also try using techniques like principal component analysis for reducing the dimensionality of the data used for neural network training.

 T.P.
 Conrads, et al., "High-resolution serum proteomic features for ovarian detection", Endocrine-Related Cancer, 11, 2004, pp. 163-178.